-- 1. Log in to the Cloudera Navigator console. - 2.
-Select user_name > Enable Debug Mode.

-The Cloudera Navigator consoles displays a notification message in the bottom right of the page:
+- 1. Start and log in to the Cloudera Navigator data management component UI. - In the top right, select username > Enable Debug Mode.
+A red box with the following message displays at the bottom right of the UI.

 Debug mode enabled.
 Captured 0 calls.
-Disable Download debug file